-Outside Corporate Auditors' Relationship with the Company (1)
+ı Outside Corporate A Auditors' Relationshin with the Company ( 1) ı i Ouisiue Corporate I Auditors Kelanonsind with the Combany 11

-Name Attribute Attribute Relationship with the Company
+Name Attribute ation ship with the ( Comp any k

-Autoute а b с d e f g h i j k 1 m
+Name Auribute a b c d e f g h i j k 1 m

 Seiichi Ochiai Academic

-Miyako Suda Academic
+Miyako Suda Academic A

-\ Categories for "Relationship with the Company"

-\ "o" when the director presently falls or has recently fallen under the category;

-" $\Delta$ " when the director fell under the category in the past

-"•" when a close relative of the director presently falls or has recently fallen under the category;

-" $\blacktriangle$ " when a close relative of the director fell under the category in the past
+- \ Categories for "Relationship with the Company" - \ "o" when the director presently falls or has recently fallen under the category; - "\Delta" when the director fell under the category in the past - \ "•" when a close relative of the director presently falls or has recently fallen under the category; - "\Lambda" when a close relative of the director fell under the category in the past - a.

-- a.
 Executive of the Company or its subsidiary - b.
 Non-executive director or accounting advisor of the Company or its subsidiaries - c.
 Non-executive director or executive of a parent company of the Company - d.
 Corporate Auditor of a parent company of the Company - e.
 Executive of a fellow subsidiary company of the Company - f.
 A party whose major client or supplier is the Company or an executive thereof - g.
 Major client or supplier of the Company or an executive thereof - h.
 Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a Corporate Auditor - i.
 Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity) - j.
 Executive of a client or supplier company of the Company (which does not correspond to any of f, g, or h) (the Corporate Auditor himself/herself only) - k.
 Executive of a company, between which and the Company outside directors/Corporate Auditors are mutually appointed (the Corporate Auditor himself/herself only) - 1.
 Executive of a company or organization that receives a donation from the Company (the Corporate Auditor himself/herself only) - m.
 Others